Debugging is the process of finding and fixing errors in your code. This is an essential

 Fix any other errors found in the console.

-After you get output to the page that seems correct, open the Sources panel in DevTools.
+After you get output to the page that appears correct, open the Sources panel in DevTools.

 Refresh the page to trigger the code to run again.
-The body will be grayed out and indicate that the page load
+The page will be grayed out and display the message

 Use the Step →• button to move through the code line by line.

-At any time you can pass your mouse over a variable to view its current assignment value.
+At any time, you can hover your mouse over a variable to view its current value.

 Continue to step through the code until you have a good understanding of how the code is executing.